Click the Photo to go to my Amazon Author Page

 —Justin Taylor, blogger at The Gospel Coalition and author

-Red Like Blood.
-Co-Authored with Pastor Joe Coffey, Red Like Blood is the over-arching story of the Bible, the story of salvation: the amazing grace of God in Jesus Christ impacting our brokenness, drenching us in forgiveness and mercy.
+Red Like Blood: Confrontations with Grace Co-authored with Pastor Joe Coffey, Red Like Blood is the over-arching story of the Bible, the story of salvation: the amazing grace of God in Jesus Christ impacting our brokenness, drenching us in forgiveness and mercy.

 It is told through the lives of two men a prodigal and a pastor s kid whose broken lives are forever stained the color of grace as they are confronted by the One who meets them in their hopelessness and despair, bringing redemption and healing.
 Red Like Blood chronicles the power of the gospel in all of its life-changing fullness.
 It is a story that should challenge, encourage and empower us all.

 “’Amazing grace, how sweet the sound that saved a wretch like me.’
 These memorable words from the pen of ex-slave trader, John Newton, could well be the sub-title of Red Like Blood.
 This book is the story of two men; one a preacher and the other an obvious sinner, who both learned to drink deeply from the gospel and to experience the amazing grace of God.
 Red Like Blood is captivating, challenging, and encouraging.
 Both believers and non-believers will enjoy and profit from this book. —Jerry Bridges: Best-selling author of The Pursuit of Holiness and Trusting God